John Dillon Bray

 Founded in Bucks County, Pa., in 1976, Vincent Pools, Inc. specializes exclusively in the design, construction or renovation of municipal, institutional and commercial swimming pools.
 Completed projects from all three of these categories have won national and regional design/construction awards.
 Responding to frequent requests from design professionals over the years, Atlantic Aquatic Engineering was established in 2003 and offers consultation specific to swimming pools, fountains and water features.

-Bray received a degree in small business management from Drake University's College of Business and Public Administration.
+Mr. Bray received a degree in small business management from Drake University's College of Business and Public Administration.
 His interest in higher education was renewed as he toured 21 college campuses with his family in search of the best opportunity for his two daughters, aged 15 months apart.
-The daughters have since graduated and are into their careers but Bray's parent perspective and observations relative to colleges, campus life and the business of higher education remain fresh.
+Although his daughters have since graduated and are into their careers, Mr. Bray's parent perspective and observations relative to colleges, campus life and the business of higher education remain fresh.
 Education in general is a daily topic of conversation in the Bray household as his wife is the CFO of a local public school district.